MarkyXXIII/Codecademy_Projects/README.md

 Automatically generates a random three course meal from the three arrays, and adds up your bill.

 ## Rock Paper Scissors
+- If loops
+- If/else loops
+- Switch statements

+The classic Rock Paper Scissors game.
+Input one of the three options as an argument.
+The computer also chooses one and will determine win, lose or draw.

 ## Rock Paper Scissors Bomb
+- If loops
+- If/else loops
+- Switch statements

+Same as the standard game, except for a built in cheat!
+Input

 ## Sleep Debt Calculator